Adefioye/koko-notes/README.md

 - Most of the implementations were Nextjs specific
 - Form validation was done using `react-hook-form` and `zod` instead of `conform`
+- Implemented honeypot to prevent spam bots from submitting __signup form__.

 ### WORK DONE SO FAR